407-610-2417

 Gemini and other AI systems don’t just scan your page for one main keyword.
 They look at the concepts you mention, how they relate to each other, and whether that bundle of ideas matches what the user is trying to do.

-If those signals line up, your page is more likely to be pulled into an AI Overview as a “good summary” of the topic.
+If those signals line up, your page is more likely to be pulled into AI Overviews as a “good summary” of the topic.
 In practice, that means you’re not only targeting a primary keyword.
 You’re mapping out the entities and semantic clusters around it and making sure they show up naturally in your copy.

 How Entities Work on a Page